 The Corporation's obligation to purchase the Series 1990A, 1992, and 1998 debt issues with self-liquidity upon optional or mandatory tender is not supported by a third-party liquidity facility; however, when outstanding, the Corporation maintains liquid assets to redeem its maturing obligations.
-During fiscal year 2013, the Corporation retired the 1985B and 1987A-E debt issues.
-As of September 30, 2014 and 2013, there were no bonds with self-liquidity outstanding with third parties.
+As of September 30, 2015 and 2014, there were no bonds with self-liquidity outstanding with third parties.